cocredo - company credit checks

 • Check the Details: Verify that the information on the CCJ is accurate, including the debt amount and the court's decision.

-• Payment or Settling: If you can afford to pay the debt, it's best to do so within the time frame to avoid any further consequences.
+• Payment or Settling: If you can afford to pay the debt, it's best to do so within the specified timeframe to avoid further consequences.
 If you're unable to pay the full amount, contact the creditor to discuss a repayment plan or negotiate a settlement.

 • Disputing the CCJ: If you believe the CCJ was issued in error or have a valid reason to dispute it, you can apply to the court to set it aside.
 Seek legal advice for this process.